 Paul Clarke BA (Hons) PDTD Dip

-Paul Clarke trained at Rambert School and Central School of Ballet at The Place.
+Paul Clarke trained at the Rambert School of Ballet at The Place.
 Upon graduation he joined the Deutsche Oper Am Rhein Ballet – Dusseldorf, Germany, dancing in ballets by George Balanchine, Jiri Kylian, Heinz Spoerli, Erich Walter and Roland Petit.
-He also danced with Malmö Staats Theatre Sweden and Hannover State Theatre, Germany, where he was a first soloist performing leading roles in both classical and contemporary ballets.
+He also danced with Malmo Staats Theatre Sweden and Hannover State Theatre, Germany, where he was a first soloist performing leading roles in both classical and contemporary ballets.